optimdata/inuse-contrib/visulizations/README.md

 To configure a visualization:
 1. Download the relevant JSON file.
-2. Edit the file to set the `index` (model) from which to retrieve the properties values.
+2. Edit the file and replace `model_name` by the name of the model from which to retrieve the properties values.

         // Which index to search
-        index: INSERT INDEX (MODEL) NAME HERE
+        index: "model_name"
  3. Set the various `field` variables to the relevant model properties.
-Look for `INSERT VARx PROPERTY HERE` tags.
+Look for `variable<x>` references.

        ```